Do you want to improve the appearance of your chest?

 Breast augmentation is relatively straightforward.
 But as with any operation, there are risks associated with surgery and specific complications associated with this procedure, that we will thoroughly explain to you during consultation.

 A breast implant is a silicone shell filled with either silicone gel or a saltwater solution known as saline.
-At our cosmetic surgery clinic in Barcelona, we always use textured, cohesive silicone filled implants, from Allergan (Natrelle) and Polytech.
-The results with these breast implants are superior to saline implants.The type of implant (round or anatomic) depends on the goal to be achieved and the patient’s desires.
+At our cosmetic surgery clinic in Barcelona, The results with these breast implants are superior to saline implants.The type of implant (round or anatomic) depends on the goal to be achieved and the patient’s desires.
 We will recommend the best shape for your case.
+Nowadays, because of some issues with texturing (seroma, BIA-ALCL), we only use micro- or nanotextured implants.

 You should be able to return to work within a few days, depending on the level of activity required for your job.
 You can resume your work in 3-4 days, and moderate physical exercise in 10 days.
 After several months, your scars will begin to fade, although they will never disappear completely.
 Routine mammograms should be continued after breast augmentation for women who are in the appropriate age group, although the mammographic technician should use a special technique to assure that you get a reliable reading.